CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

 - benchmark-certified performance results
 - final implementation guarantees across all hardware profiles
 - a replacement for canonical requirement, verification, or design artifacts
+- the full OB taxonomy or full TP geometry specification

 Performance ranges in later sections are architecture-informed targets under assumed typical workloads and are expected to be revised as benchmark evidence matures.